 About heroin overdose:

-Heroin overdoses have been rising sharply in the United States over the last several years.
-In 2014, over 10,500 people died of heroin overdoses in the U.S. Heroin is sold illegally, so there is no control over the quality or strength of the drug.
-Also, it is sometimes mixed with other poisonous substances.
+Heroin overdoses in the United States rose sharply from 2006 to 2015, but since 2016 the number of deaths has trended down.
+There were 9,173 heroin-related deaths reported in 2021.
+In the United States, heroin is sold illegally, so there is no control over the quality or strength of the drug.
+Also, it is sometimes mixed with other poisonous or dangerous substances, such as fentanyl.

-Most people who overdose are already addicted, but some people overdose the very first time they try it.
+Most people who died from an overdose in the United States from 1999 to 2019 were aged 35 to 54.
 Many people who use heroin also abuse prescription pain medicines and other drugs.
 They may also abuse alcohol.
 These combinations of substances can be very dangerous.
-Heroin use in the United States has been growing since 2007.

 Heroin is poisonous.
 Sometimes, the substances heroin is mixed with are also poisonous.

-People use heroin to get “high.”
-But if they overdose on it, they get extremely sleepy or may become unconsciousness and stop breathing.
+People use heroin to get high because of its effects of short-lived euphoria and blissful apathy.
+But if they overdose on it, they get extremely sleepy and may become unconsciousness and stop breathing.
+Most deaths from heroin are due to not breathing.

 Below are symptoms of a heroin overdose in different parts of the body.